 Unless you want to grow fungus (you don’t!), water the soil of your herbs rather than the herbs themselves.

 10. Don’t let your herbs sit in water

 Make sure you give your herbs well-drained soil, so water doesn’t pool.
 And, don’t let them sit in a tray full of water.
 “Once you water your herbs, let them drain into the saucer for a few minutes, and then empty the saucer out so it’s dry,” VanZile says.
 “Leaving your plants sitting in water can cause root rot.”

-Don’t plant your herbs and forget about them.
-They need TLC to grow.
-Pay attention to your plants and they’ll tell you what they need.
+Pay attention to your plants, and they’ll tell you what they need.
 “If they are drooping, they need water.
 If they are turning yellow, they are probably getting too much water.
 If the leaf tips are turning brown, try raising the humidity by misting them,” VanZile says.

 Related on Organic Authority